 This presents a problem for the foreign buyer, however.
 How is it possible to recruit all of the necessary construction personnel and to ensure that they are going to do a good job?

 So how much does it cost to finish an apartment?
-Generally speaking, the lowest price for finishing to an acceptable standard is around $150 per m2.
-Very small apartments, such as studios under 50m2, will be slightly higher than this due to the fact that bathrooms and kitchens require more work and materials than additional bedrooms.
+Generally speaking, the lowest price for finishing to an acceptable standard is around $150 per m2 of the interior area of the apartment.
+Balconies are (nearly) always supplied finished and so there is no additional work required to them.
+Very small apartments, such as studios and one-bedroom apartments under 50m2, will be slightly higher than this due to the fact that bathrooms and kitchens require more work and materials than additional bedrooms.

 The price of $150 per m2 is very much just a starting point for interior finishing – suitable for one of the more affordable apartments on sale in Tbilisi today which would be suitable for the rental market.
 Buyers of more luxurious apartments with particular tastes such as imported Italian marble should budget significantly more in order to ensure that they are not diminishing the value of a high-end apartment with only the most basic of finishing standards.